npatel117/itmd362project2/TaskAnalysis.md

   * User must scroll through a lot of unnecessary information if they need information in a section at the bottom
   * Too much text, especially on mobile

+## Page-by-Page Tasks

+This section lists improvement to be made for each page to address the problems encountered during each user process above.

+### 1. Home page ("Calendar")
+  * Remove tables and replace with a mobile-friendly calendar view.
+Click on a date to view that date's topic, readings, and any assignments due
+  * Include links to GitHub for labs and to the "Projects" page for projects.
+This might mean that labs need to be added to the projects page to form an "Assignments" page.

+### 2. Projects page
+  * Make projects collapsable and expandable
+  * Make inner project information collapsable and expandable
+  * Include dates on deliverables.
+Yes, this will be slightly redundant, but in a useful way, not in an obtrusive way.
+  * Similarly, include a link to the class GitHub and Basecamp at the top.

+### 3. Syllabus
+  * Make all sections collapsable and expandable to reduce the large amount of text users have to scroll through.
+  * Rearrange the order of some sections.
+For example, put the class day/time/location at the top of the page rather than buried in the middle.
+  * Include links for the textbooks
+  * Remove essentially empty sections like "Quizzes", "Examinations", etc.
+  * Remove table for "grading" section and replace with a mobile-friendly way to display the data